-Before you can obtain the data that gives you the ability to monitor capacity, usage, and health within and across your tenant's fleet of cloud-connected pods, the Cloud Monitoring Service (CMS) must be enabled.
+Before you can obtain the data that gives you the ability to monitor capacity, usage, and health within and across your first-gen tenant's fleet of cloud-connected pods, the Cloud Monitoring Service (CMS) must be enabled.
 CMS is one of Horizon Cloud's central services.
-The CMS is enabled at a tenant level, and its setting applies for all of the pods that are connected to that Horizon Cloud tenant.
-The activation of CMS is one of the key things that provides all of the visual pod-related, session-related, and user-related data that gets presented in the administrative console's Dashboard page's charts and graphs, the Reports page's reports, and in the user cards for the help desk features.
+The CMS is enabled at a tenant level, and its setting applies for all of the pods that are connected to that first-gen Horizon Cloud tenant.

 The Cloud Monitoring Service (CMS) collects and stores session, application, and desktop data from cloud-connected pods for monitoring and reporting purposes.
-The data is presented in various console pages, as described in Introducing the Cloud Monitoring Service's Unified Visibility and Insights, Health Monitoring, and Help Desk Features Provided in the Horizon Universal Console.
+The data is presented in various console locations, as described in First-Gen Tenants - Introducing the Cloud Monitoring Service's Unified Visibility and Insights, Health Monitoring, and Help Desk Features Provided in the Horizon Universal Console.

 When the Cloud Monitoring Service is enabled for your tenant, you can also optionally choose to opt in or opt out of tracking user information related to your end users' sessions.
 Typical information that CMS collects about user sessions includes the times they logged in, session durations, and average session length per user.

-- When you opt in to the collection of user data, Horizon Cloud collects this information and maintains it for the duration of your use of Horizon Cloud.
+- When you opt in to the collection of user data, the service collects this information and maintains it for the duration of your use of your first-gen Horizon Cloud environment.
+As described in VMware KB article 91183, this data is made available in Workspace ONE Intelligence.
 If you decide later that you do not want to collect user data, you can stop the collection and also delete any collected data by switching off the Session Data toggle.

-- When you opt out of the collection of user data but leave the CMS enabled, Horizon Cloud collects session data for a limited period and hashes the user name to allow real-time administration while deactivating the historical and aggregated viewing of information.
-As a result, some reports, such as the User Usage report, are not available.
-In this case, the system also continues to collect other data related to applications and desktops in connected pods.
+- When you opt out of the collection of user data but leave the monitoring service enabled, the service collects session data for a limited period and hashes the user name to allow real-time administration while deactivating the historical and aggregated viewing of information.
+As a result, some reports, such as the Horizon User Usage report, are unavailable.
+In this case the system also continues to collect other data related to applications and desktops in connected pods.

 Before you can activate the Cloud Monitoring Service for any of your cloud-connected Horizon pods or pods in Microsoft Azure, you must have at least one pod in your tenant's pod fleet.